-While it is the Board, which frames Board policies, it is the Secretary and the Programme Director who implement such policies and take care of the day-to-day affairs of DISA.
-Therefore, these reports will be required for the them more frequently than they are required by the Board:
+While it is the Governing Body of DISA which frames Policies, it is the Secretary and the Programme Director who implement such Policies and take care of the day-to-day affairs of DISA.
+Therefore, these reports will be required for them more frequently than they are required by the Governing Body.
 A good reporting and monitoring system ensures transparency in the accounting of DISA.
 Reporting and monitoring are two important functions, which are complementary to each other for the effective functioning of the finance department.
 Reporting function enables the management to obtain certain key information required to ensure that the financial system is working smoothly and is intact.
 Monitoring function facilitates taking note of any deviation from what has been planned or budgeted and enables corrective action before it is too late.